perfectcube/cakephp-security/README.md

 Additionally, the script tries to figure out if any echo you do, is wrapped in h() or not.
 Anything you echo from a ViewHelper is assumed to be safe

+# Workarounds

+Calling die() / exit() is fairly normal in PHP, but it makes CakePHP code impossible to test.
+If you really need to stop the processing, please use Cake's _stop() method, defined in Object.php